The Quantum Formalism Revisited: Correlation Inequalities of Bell and Others

 \paragraph{Remarks:}

-\begin{itemize} \item For this elegant and simple proof see \cite{T/C1980,La1987,Stre2007}.
-One should note the generality of the result.
+\begin{itemize} \item By the positivity of general variances,\, \ref{satz_ii} resp. \ref{satz_iii} implies\; $|\langle K\rangle| \leq 2 \sqrt{2}$\; resp. $|\langle K\rangle| \leq 2\,.$ \item For the above simple proof and proofs of extensions see \cite{T/C1980,La1987,Stre2007}.
+One should note the generality of the above result.
 Neither ``stochastic independence'' nor ``locality'' is assumed, whatever the latter may mean.
 The interpretation of the theorem is as simple as its proof.
-It merely says that non-commutativity can make a difference in obtaining upper bounds on quantal expectation values.
-In the present case the two (anti-self-adjoint) commutators $[A, B]$ and $[C, D]$ commute with each other, so that they have a joint eigenbasis in $\H$.
-Nevertheless, in general it is not obvious, how to measure observables like $K$ or $K^2$ in realizable experiments \cite{Per2002,LeB2006}.
+It merely states that non-commutativity can make a difference in obtaining upper bounds on quantum expectation values.
+In the present case, the two (anti-self-adjoint) commutators $[A, B]$ and $[C, D]$ commute with each other, which implies that they have a common eigenbasis in $\H$.
+Nevertheless, it is not obvious how to measure the observable $K^2$ or even $K$ itself in realizable experiments \cite{Per2002,LeB2006}, but see \cite{RZBB1994}.